Struggling to get interviews?

 Just like a conventional resume, a TikTok resume needs to start with your most notable professional accomplishments.

-On a traditional resume, your resume introduction grabs the hiring manager’s attention to keep them reading.
+On a traditional resume, your resume introduction grabs the employer’s attention to keep them reading.
 On a TikTok resume, you need to achieve the same effect in the first part of your video.
-For example, you might say—
+For example, you might say:

-“Hello, my name is Justin Bronner, and I believe I’d be a great fit for the Digital Marketing Manager position at Crowne Digital because in my current role, I increased our website’s CTR by 47% in just six months by introducing a new content strategy.”
+“Hello, my name is Justin Bronner, and I’d be a great fit for the Digital Marketing Manager position at Crowne Digital because in my current role, I introduced a new content strategy that increased our website’s CTR by 47% in just six months.”

 Remember that every second of your TikTok resume matters.
-The app trains users to quickly swipe away from anything that doesn’t pop, so lead with a major accomplishment that hooks the viewer.
+The app trains users to quickly swipe away from anything that doesn’t pop, so start your video resume with something that will hook the viewer.

 5. Detail your background

-After you’ve summarized your key accomplishments, add more details about your background to show hiring managers you’re uniquely qualified for the role.
+After you’ve summarized your key accomplishments, add more details about your background and why you’re uniquely qualified for the role.

 List your most relevant skills, education, certifications, and any previous training you have.
-And, demonstrate your passion for the job and experience with clips of you doing it, if possible.
+And most importantly, demonstrate your passion for the job and experience with clips of you performing it, training for it, or learning about it.

 Add visual elements like simple on-screen text to emphasize key information, but avoid overloading the viewer with too many words or graphics.